Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 const ballXY = value({ x: 0, y: 0 }, ballStyler.set);
 ```

-Now we can replace the `startTracking` with this:
+Now we can replace our `startTracking` function with this:

 ```javascript
 const startTracking = () => {